ECCC-ASTD-MRD/MIDAS-src/README.md

 automatic
 tests](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/pipelines)
 to be finished.
-This is **very** **very** important since if you push the tag immediatly the process will be not.
+This is **very** **very** important since if you push the tag immediately, the current CI pipeline actived by this commit will use the new tag in the program names and the next CI pipeline, when you will push the tag, won't work because it cannot overwrite any programs already generated.

-Do not ask to avoid running the CI by including some string like `[skip CI]` because then, when the tag will be pushed, the CI pipeline will be triggered.
+Do not ask to avoid running the CI by including some string like `[skip CI]` because then, when the tag will be pushed, the CI pipeline will not be triggered.

 ### Create the tag